The Brown Family

 |Edwin D. Brown||M||6||Son||✓||Attends School||Ohio||Ohio||Ohio|

 Florence (Prickett) Brown died on Jan.
-3, 1892.
-John W. Brown, Jr. died in 1902.
-They are buried in Flagg Spring Cemetery in Newtown, Hamilton Co., Ohio.
-John W. Brown, Jr.'s headstone is engraved as follows:
+3, 1892 and John W. Brown died on August 6, 1904.
+Here's a copy of John W. Brown's death notice from the Cincinnati Enquirer.
+They are buried at Flag Spring Cemetery in Newtown, Hamilton Co., Ohio.
+John W. Brown's headstone is engraved as follows:

 Corp'l J. W. Brown, Co.
 C, 79 Ohio Inf.

 Here's a copy of the deed, signed on Feb.
-13, 1892, in which John W. Brown agreed to purchase the burial plot for his wife from the Independent Order of Odd Fellows, Flag Spring Lodge, of Newtown, Ohio.
-At a later date, someone must have bought more burial plots at the cemetery because John W. Brown, Florence Brown, Elmore Grant Brown, Jeanette (Turner) Brown and Edwin Brown are buried next to each other at the Flagg Spring Cemetery.
+13, 1892, in which John W. Brown agreed to purchase Lot 21 in Block C from the Independent Order of Odd Fellows, Flag Spring Lodge, of Newtown, Ohio.
+There were likely a number of burial plots in Lot 21, because John W. Brown, Florence (Prickett) Brown, Elmore Grant Brown, Jeanette (Turner) Brown and Edwin Brown are buried next to each other at the Flag Spring Cemetery.

 On Aug.
 27, 1890, Elmore Grant Brown married Jeanette Turner who was born and raised in the east end of Cincinnati between Tusculum and Linwood.
-Elmore Brown was raised in Newtown and was a carpenter by trade, as were all his uncles and his father.
-Their first home was on Beechmont Ave. in Linwood.
+Elmore Brown was raised in Newtown, Hamilton County, Ohio.
+See the newspaper article at Turner, Part 5 for more about their "Elegant Wedding" including an expansive list of attendees, presents given to the bride and groom, the decor, and the music performed at the wedding.

 Elmore and Jeanette (Turner) Brown had three children:

-By 1915 Elmore and Jeanette Brown had moved to Garland Ave.
-Elmore Brown was custodian of Linwood School.
-Both Ralph and Thelma Pruett were born in the house on Garland Ave.
-Sometime around 1921 or 1922, Elmore lost his job at the school.
-They sold their home on Garland Ave. and invested in a candy store in the Brighton District of Cincinnati.
-When Central Parkway was built, the hill behind the store started slipping, so they had to evacuate the building.
-They moved the store to 1163 Harrison Ave., one block east of Spring Grove Ave.
+Around 1921, Elmore switched careers again and invested in a candy store on W. McMicken Street in the Brighton District of Cincinnati.
+Unfortunately, around that same time the old canal behind their store was being turned into a new subway system and the hill behind the store started slipping, so they had to evacuate the building.
+A few years later, the subway was abandoned and Central Parkway was built.
+In the meantime, they moved the store to 1163 Harrison Ave., one block east of Spring Grove Ave.
 The store was one block from the street car barn and much of their trade came from them.
 The store was in two parts.
 One half was ice cream, candy and tobacco.
 The other half was Dry Goods.

 Ralph Pruiett, Sr. remembered that, as a child, he would watch his Grandpa Brown make ice cream on a stick.
 This was long before it became a common item.
 He would take a big scoop of ice cream, put a wooden spoon in it, dip it in Hot Chocolate, put it on wax paper to cool, then put it in the freezer.
 He sold his ice cream on a stick for five cents each.